strehle/cmdline-openid-client/README.md

       -client_tls       P12 file for client mTLS authentication.
 This is an optional flag and only needed for confidential clients as replacement for client_secret.
       -client_jwt       P12 file for private_key_jwt authentication.
 This is an optional flag and only needed for confidential clients as replacement for client_secret.
       -client_jwt_key   Private Key in PEM for private_key_jwt authentication.
 Use this parameter together with -client_jwt_kid.
 Replaces -client_jwt and -pin.
       -client_jwt_kid   Key ID for private_key_jwt authentication.
 Use this parameter together with -client_jwt_key.
-Replaces -client_jwt and -pin.
+Replaces -client_jwt and -pin, use value or path to X509 certificate.
+      -client_jwt_x5t   X5T Header for private_key_jwt authentication.
+Use this parameter together with -client_jwt_key.
+Replaces -client_jwt and -pin, use value or path to X509 certificate.
       -scope            OIDC scope parameter.
 This is an optional flag, default is openid.
 If you set none, the parameter scope will be omitted in request.
       -refresh          Bool flag.
 Default false.
 If true, call refresh flow for the received id_token.
       -idp_token        Bool flag.
 Default false.
 If true, call the OIDC IdP token exchange endpoint (IAS specific only) and return the response.